 Baker was commissioned to design flags for formal civic and state events, as well, creating displays for the premier of China, the king of Spain and the presidents of France, Venezuela, Philippines, among many others.
 While Baker has many prestigious credits to his name, he has never stopped making the rainbow flag.
 “I’m fully committed, I never stopped making it, since I started I’ve never stopped.”

 In 1986, the rainbow flag became an official flag by the International Flag Association.

-Things got rolling for the flag once more in 1988 as it came into national focus when John Stout, of West Hollywood, Calif., sued his landlords and won for the right to display a rainbow flag on his apartment balcony, and from there the flag continues to roll along, raising awareness.
+Things got rolling for the flag once more in 1988 as it came into national focus when John Stout, of West Hollywood, California, sued his landlords and won for the right to display a rainbow flag on his apartment balcony, and from there the flag continued to wave.

 In 1994, Baker moved to New York City after creating a mile-long flag for the 25th anniversary of the Stonewall riots.
 While Baker holds the Guinness World Record for the largest flag in the world, the struggles of an artist are a constant.
 “I was starving.
 I had done everything, I had made a great career, but I never made money.
 And I knew that if I was really going to be taken seriously as an artist, and not just some crazed hippie drag queen making flags, I had to go to New York.
 The same reason I was in San Francisco to be a gay activist in the ’70′s.”

 In 2003, Baker broke his own world record for the largest flag creating one that stretched sea to sea from the Gulf of Mexico to the Atlantic Ocean in Key West. (gilbertbaker.com)